 - 1. Connect an Ethernet cable from an internet-connected modem to WAN1 through the WAN/ETH1 Ethernet port. - 2.
 Verify that WAN1 and LAN1 are operating correctly: - a.
-Connect a device to LAN1 through the ETH2 Ethernet port, or by connecting to the Digi AP (Wi-Fi) (single-WiFi models) or Digi AP (Wi-Fi1) (dual-WiFi models) access point. - b.
+Connect a device to LAN1 through the ETH2 Ethernet port, or by connecting to the Digi AP (Wi-Fi1) access point. - b.
 Verify that the device has been provided an IP address from the LAN1 DHCP server in the 192.168.2. subnet. - c.
 Verify that the device has access to the internet. - 3.
 Verify that LAN2 is operating correctly: - a.
-Connect a device to LAN2 through the ETH3 Ethernet port, or by connecting to the Digi AP (Wi-Fi2) access point (dual WiFi models only). - b.
-Verify that the device has been provided an IP address from the LAN2 DHCP server in the

-- 192.168.3. subnet. - c.
+Connect a device to LAN2 through the ETH3 Ethernet port, or by connecting to the Digi AP (Wi-Fi2) access point. - b.
+Verify that the device has been provided an IP address from the LAN2 DHCP server in the 192.168.3. subnet. - c.
 Verify that the device has access to the internet. - 4.
 Verify that WAN priority and failover are operating correctly between WAN1 and WAN2: - a.
 Connect an Ethernet cable from an alternate internet-connected modem to WAN2 through the ETH4 Ethernet port. - b.
-Verify that when both WANs are connected to the internet, devices connected to the TX54 have internet access through WAN1. - c.
+Verify that when both WANs are connected to the internet, devices connected to the TX64 have internet access through WAN1. - c.
 Verify that failover functions correctly between WAN1 and WAN2: - i.
-Disconnect the WAN1 Ethernet cable from the WAN/ETH1 Ethernet port and verify that devices connected to the TX54 have internet access through WAN2. - ii.
-Reconnect the WAN1 Ethernet cable to the WAN/ETH1 Ethernet port and verify that devices connected to the TX54 have internet access through WAN1. - d.
+Disconnect the WAN1 Ethernet cable from the WAN/ETH1 Ethernet port and verify that devices connected to the TX64 have internet access through WAN2.

+- ii.
+Reconnect the WAN1 Ethernet cable to the WAN/ETH1 Ethernet port and verify that devices connected to the TX64 have internet access through WAN1. - d.
 Verify that failover functions correctly if both WAN1 and WAN2 are not working: - i.
 Insert at least one SIM in one of the cellular modems. - ii.
 When the WWAN's Service LED indicates that the device is connected to the cellular network, unplug both the WAN1 Etherent cable from the WAN/ETH1 Ethernet port, and the WAN2 Ethernet cable from the ETH4 Ethernet port. - iii.
-Verify that devices connected to the TX54 have internet access through the WWAN.
+Verify that devices connected to the TX64 have internet access through the WWAN.